-Now that I have practiced with indigo I am ready to try my hand with other kinds of natural dyes!
-First up is the search for a deep purple/pink/ish colour!
+Now that I have practiced with indigo, I am ready to try my hand with other kinds of natural dyes!
+First up is the search for a deep purple/pink colour!
 I am lucky that it is still summer here in Vancouver and that there are plenty of blackberries growing wild.

-Experiment #1.
-Using cherries and blackberries as natural dye!
-Let see how it turns out...
-I have decided to use a combination of 80% blackberries and 20% cherries as I know blackberry dyes sometimes end up less red and more greyish purple/black.
+Let's see how it turns out...
+I have decided to use a combination of 80% blackberries and 20% cherries as I know blackberry dyes sometime end up less red and more greyish purple/black.

 1. Pick berries.

 2. Keep picking berries, you need more than you think...
 I used 4 gallons of blackberries for this recipe.